What is restorative dentistry?

-The most common risk is sensitivity or general discomfort after a dental restoration procedure.
-Very rarely you may get an infection or have an allergic reaction to the metals used.
+The most common risk is sensitivity or general discomfort after a restorative dentistry procedure.
+Very rarely, you may get an infection or have an allergic reaction to the metals used.

-Dental restorations have very few risks but crowns, for example, may become chipped or loosened, or may fall off (permanent crowns won’t).
-If you have deep cavities or delay getting cavities filled, that can lead to root canals or tooth extraction.
-Contact your dentist right away if you have a problem with your teeth.
+Dental restorations have very few risks.
+But crowns, for example, may become chipped or loosened.
+If you have deep cavities or delay getting cavities filled, that can lead to root canal therapy or tooth extraction.
+Contact a dentist right away if you have a problem with your teeth.

 Recovery and Outlook

 What’s the recovery time after a restorative dentistry procedure?

 It depends on a few factors, including the type of procedure and the number of teeth that need treatment.
 For example, someone who has one cavity filled will be able to resume normal activities immediately.
 However, someone who has four dental implants placed may need a couple of days off to recover.
 Your dentist can tell you what kind of recovery timeline to expect in your situation

 When to Call the Doctor